devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/process Linux.md

 ``````sh
 root         1  0.0  0.0 225868  9760 ?
 Ss   19:10   0:13 /sbin/init splash
 ``````
+##### Process Status
+Process Status”. ps command is used to list the currently running processes and their PIDs along with some other information depends on different options.
 ``````sh
 sudo ps -e
 ps -aux | more